CodeWithKarthik/Coffee-Shop-Sales-Report/Description.md

-# Coffee-Shop-Sales-Report
-To better understand purchase behavior and streamline operations, you've collected transactional data from Jan-Jun 2023.
-Your goal is to transform the data into a dynamic dashboard that franchise owners can use to identify patterns, trends and opportunities for the business.
+This project involves analyzing transactional data from Maven Roasters, a coffee shop chain with three locations in New York City.
+The data covers the period from January to June 2023.
+The goal is to profile and prepare the raw data, explore it using Excel Pivot Tables, and build a dynamic dashboard to visualize patterns, trends, and opportunities for the business.